San (singer)

 Choi San (born July 10, 1999), known mononymously as San, is a South Korean singer and dancer.
 He is a member of the boy group Ateez, formed by KQ Entertainment.

-San made his acting debut in the web series "Imitation" with bandmates Seonghwa, Yunho, and Jongho; this marked his first acting role.
-He contributed his vocals to the official soundtrack as a member of "Sparkling", a fictional 4-member group.
+San made his acting debut in the in the 2021 KBS drama Imitation with bandmates Seonghwa, Yunho, and Jongho.
+He contributed his vocals to the official soundtrack of the drama as a member of "Sparkling", a fictional 4-member group.

+In addition to his work with Ateez, San serves as a global ambassador for Dolce & Gabbana.

 Early life and education

-Choi San was born on July 10, 1999, in Namhae, South Korea to mother Kim Nam Ji, and father Choi Jong Cheol.
+Choi San was born on July 10, 1999, in Namhae, South Korea to mother Kim Nam-ji, and father Choi Jong-cheol.
 He attended Namhae Middle School and graduated from the Korean Arts High School.

-San was introduced to KQ Entertainment by trot singer Na Sang Do, who's also his father's taekwondo student and the one who recommended him for an audition with the company.
+San was introduced to KQ Entertainment by trot singer Na Sang Do, who is also his father's taekwondo student and the one who recommended him for an audition with the company.

 Career

 2017: Pre-debut

 San was introduced as a member of the pre-debut group KQ Fellaz alongside seven others, who now all are members of Ateez.